department-of-veterans-affairs/notification-api/app/README.md

 queries the `ft_notification_status` table and then the `notifications` table if the user needs to get stats from today.

-## Definition of message_limit
+## message_limit default
-The service message_limit field defines the limit of the number of messages the user can send per day.
-In the POST request above, it is set to 100.
 The service called "BVA" was created in the staging environment to update the message_limit of all services from 1000 to 100.
-The service is called, the message limit is checked, and the service is sent.
-This service was created in Postman, and the daily message limit is required when creating a service, so now the default message_limit is 100.